BLG since 1877 – a continuing success story

 As the Japanese automobile industry started its export offensive at the end of the 1970s, BLG was in from the beginning and starting construction of the auto terminal in Bremerhaven.
 With more than two million vehicles per year, Bremerhaven is today one of the largest automobile hubs in the world.

 In the 1980s, it became apparent that port cargo handling and warehousing were no longer economically sufficient.
 There was increasing competitive pressure and revenue was falling.
 To increase the added value, BLG extended the depth of its services, and so the logistics centers in Bremen and Bremerhaven were born.

 The Eastern markets collapsed in the 1990s.
 With globalization, the revenue from transport services was again declining.
 Both of these developments hit BLG's core business.
 Thanks to restructuring with a global strategy in the middle of the 90s, however, BLG gathered new strength.
-The company managed to develop itself into an international logistics service provider.
+The company is a seaport-oriented logistics service provider.

 BLG LOGISTICS today

 Today, the BLG Group has a presence in all the world‘s growth markets, with over 100 locations and offices in Europe, America, Africa and Asia.
 We offer our customers in industry and retail fully-integrated logistical system services.
 BLG’s AUTOMOBILE and CONTAINER Divisions are market leaders in Europe.
 The CONTRACT Division is among the leading German providers.
 Around 10,000 BLG employees assume responsibility each day for ensuring the smooth operation of logistics for high-quality products.
 Including all its shareholdings, BLG LOGISTICS currently has about 18,500 employees.